lupyuen/lupyuen.github.io/src/zig.md

 _Why not rewrite in Zig?
 Or another modern language?_

+That's because these C projects are still actively maintained and __can change at any moment.__

+(Like when LoRaWAN introduces new Regional Frequencies for wireless comms)

+Any rewrites for these projects will need to incorporate the updates very quickly.

 TODO

-Because these projects are still actively maintained upstream.
 We will have trouble syncing future updates to the C code

 And we can't afford to make any code changes to the C code, in case the upstream code changes (e.g. new LoRaWAN Regions)